iqtree/iqtree.github.io/doc/Command-Reference.md

 Tree topology tests
 -------------------

-IQ-TREE provides a number of tests for significant topological difference between trees:
+IQ-TREE provides a number of tests for significant topological differences between trees:

 |Option| Usage and meaning |
 |------|-------------------|